Last updated on July 30th, 2018 at 07:31 am

 I like the job description, I like your bank, and I would be proud to have this job.
 But as far as my knowledge goes, average salary for a teller in your institution starts at $29,000.
 I would accept that number for the start.

 This is my first job application, and I am motivated to learn.
 I understand it is an entry level position, so the salary offer won’t be great.
-At the same time, however, the possibilities of promotion are almost endless, so I would accept your standard salary offer for entry level jobs.
-I am sure that once I prove myself worthy of promotion or a raise, you won’t hesitate offering it to me.
+At the same time, however, the possibilities of promotion are almost endless, so I would accept your standard salary offer.

 Question nr.
 14: When can you start?

-Hint: Most HR managers prefer to see their new hires on board as soon as possible.
-If you can start immediately, say it and stress that you are not waiting for any other interviews to finish, or phone calls to come…
+Hint: Most employers prefer to see their new hires on board as soon as possible.
+If you can start immediately, say it, and stress that you are not waiting for any other interviews to finish, or phone calls to come…

 I am eager to start as soon as possible.
-I have applied also for two other job offers, but this one is my first choice, so if you need me tomorrow, I can be here in the morning.
+I have applied also for two other job offers, but this one is my first choice.
+If you need me tomorrow, I can be here in the morning.

 I could possibly start tomorrow, but I want to finish the project I currently work on with my employer.
-It would be unprofessional and irresponsible if I just left them.
-I will need two or three weeks at least to finish it, and then I can start here.
-But I am ready to sign the contract even today, and you can be sure that I won’t change my mind about working here.
+It would be unprofessional and irresponsible if I just left.
+I need two or three weeks at least to finish it, and then I can start working here.
+But I am ready to sign the contract today, and you can be sure that I won’t change my mind about your offer.